 - Glacial Storm (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was A New Story in 2010, winning for Michael Hourigan at odds of 25/1 under the guidance of A P Heskin.
-Looking at the runners at the head of the market over the last 20 renewals there have been 7 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 7 winning favourites in the race.
+Before placing your bet on the 2026 Cross Country Chase, head over to see which runners the best racing tipsters are tipping today.

 Route to the Cross Country Chase

-Many trainers will target races to use as prep races before coming to the Cross Country Chase, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Cross Country Chase.
+These are the races which the recent winners ran in before coming here:

 Schedule for Tuesday at the Cheltenham Festival